 Personally, I think the Cuban Art collection is superior.
 Among the best I’ve ever seen anywhere.

-You can also travel back in time at the city’s many colonial museums.
+You can also travel back in time to the city’s many colonial museums.

 Or enjoy one of the finest collections of Napoleonic art outside of France at the Museo Napoleonico.

-My absolute favorite museum is one that even many Cuban don’t know about, The National Museum of Decorative Arts..a true hidden Havana gem.
+My absolute favorite museum is one that even many Cubans don’t know about, The National Museum of Decorative Arts..a true hidden Havana gem.

 This museum is in the former home of one of the wealthiest Havana residents, the Gomez-Mena family who owned huge swaths of the city.